 The (Unintended?)
 Consequences of the Largest Liquidity Injection Ever

 We study the design of lender of last resort interventions and show that the provision of long-term liquidity incentivizes purchases of high-yield short-term securities by banks.
-Using a unique security-level data set, we find that the European Central Bank’s three-year Long-Term Refinancing Operation caused Portuguese banks to purchase short-term domestic government bonds and pledge them to obtain central bank liquidity.
-This “collateral trade” effect is large, as banks purchased short-term bonds equivalent to 10.6% of amounts outstanding.
-The steepening of peripheral sovereign yield curves after the policy announcement is consistent with the equilibrium effects of the collateral trade.
+Using a unique security-level data set, we find that the European Central Bank’s three-year Long-Term Refinancing Operation incentivized Portuguese banks to purchase short-term domestic government bonds that could be pledged to obtain central bank liquidity.
+This “collateral trade” effect is large, as banks purchased short-term bonds equivalent to 8.4% of amount outstanding.
+The resumption of public debt issuance is consistent with a strategic reaction of the debt agency to the observed yield curve steepening.

-Keywords: Lender of Last Resort; Unconventional Monetary Policy; Sovereign Debt; Bank Portfolio Choice
+Keywords: Lender of Last Resort, Unconventional Monetary Policy, Sovereign Debt

 JEL Classification: E58, G21, G28, H63